iNafey/AlzheimersIdentifier/README.md

-# Computer Science Project
-This is my final year project on Alzheimer's identification using CNN.
+# Alzheimer's identification using CNN

 ## My Work
 I'm using a machine learning framework called 'keras' provided by tensorflow to develop my CNN model to detect AD.
 I also use transfer learning models for performance comparison, Grad-CAM heatmap and a web based UI for real users to interact with the custom model.

 ## Git Contents
 Currently, all files are in the root directory.